V-Squared/V-Squared.github.io/plan/road-map.md

 ## Connection 2-3

-Campaign 3 Press and Shop is about gaining momentum of the V²Movement by the Press writing about V² Modular PC and regular Shops to carry the V² Trailblazer Products ViCase and ViPC.
-But before they will get engaged we need to create enough visibility and grow our community large enough to be worth their while.
+Campaign 2 grew awarenes and availability of V² Trailblazer Products to the point to peak the interest of press and shops.
+Campaign 3 will actively approach them with press releases and new products.
+Having press write about and shops sell V² Trailblazer products will increase the brand awareness of V² Modular PC further, making it easier for anyone to find, use and buy V² Trailblazer Products.

 ## Campaign 3

-[Press & Shop][3] Ready build Mini and All-In-One PCs are becoming available in major stores, such as Amazon, Newegg and eBay.
+[Press & Shop Campaign:][3] Ready build Mini and All-In-One PCs are becoming available in major stores, such as Amazon, Newegg and eBay.
 Or if you are (or want to be) a shop owner we have tutorials and case studies on how to add ViCase or ViPC to your existing store or even how to build one.
 With ViPC shipping and the OEM campaign coming the V² Movement with its V² Trailblazer Products gets noticed by the press and write press releases, news stories and product reviews.

 ## Connection 3-4

 The Press & Shop Campaign is lasting for half a year.
 It's first major news is the availability of V² Trailblazer Products in major onine stores.
 But one major news can not carry for half a year.
 This is where the introduction for V²Case Tiny and V²Case Mini come in.
 They will add major news every two months in this period.
-And each new case will introduce several new ViPC computer, each also spread out about every two weeks apart.
+And each new case will introduce several new ViPC computer, each spread out two weeks apart.

 ## Campaign 4